Zambezi: Climate

-The north of the Zambezi basin has mean annual rainfall of 1100 to 1400 mm, which declines towards the south, reaching about half that figure in the south-west.
-The rain falls in a 4-to-6-month summer rainy season when the intertropical convergence zone moves over the basin from the north between October and March.
+The north of the Zambezi basin has a mean annual rainfall of 1100 to 1400 mm, which declines towards the south, reaching about half that figure in the south-west.
+The rain falls in a 4-to-6-month summer rainy season when the Intertropical Convergence Zone moves over the basin from the north between October and March.
 Evaporation rates are high (1600 mm-2300 mm), and much water is lost this way in swamps and floodplains, especially in the south-west of the basin.

 Wildlife

 The river supports large populations of many animals.
 Hippopotamuses are abundant along most of the calm stretches of the river, as well as Nile crocodiles.
 Monitor lizards are found in many places.
 Birds are abundant, with species including heron, pelican, egret, lesser flamingo, and African fish eagle present in large numbers.
 Riverine woodland also supports many large animals, such as buffalo, zebras, giraffes, and elephants.

 The Zambezi also supports several hundred species of fish, some of which are endemic to the river.
 Important species include cichlids, which are fished heavily for food, as well as catfish, tigerfish, yellowfish, and other large species.
 The bull shark is sometimes known as the Zambezi shark after the river, not to be mistaken with Glyphis freshwater shark genus that inhabit the river, as well.